Forciu/Tester_Portfolio/README.md

 ## Bug Reports

-[Tested site](https://skleptest.pl/) - The page on which the Test Scenarios are based.
+[Tested site](https://skleptest.pl/) - The page on which the Bug Reports are based.

 ### Bug Reports created on the Jira platform